FractalBlocks/web-study/README.md

 # How?

 The goal is to have useful info from the most widely used websites, this means all that have more than 10M active users.
+This most popular websites are taken from [Wikipedia list](https://en.wikipedia.org/wiki/List_of_most_popular_websites)

 # What?